-One of the reasons the crates returned to Crawfordsville in advance of Wallace was because Lew and Susan concluded their time in the Middle East with a tour of Europe.
+On their way home, Lew and Susan concluded their time in the Middle East with a tour of Europe.
 On that tour, Lew stopped in London to fulfill a favor asked of him by the Sultan.
 The sovereign leader of the Ottoman Empire wanted a dog.
-As Lew wrote to his son, Henry, in February of 1885, he spent four days in London doing nothing but looking at dogs as London was the greatest dog market in the world.
-He looked at everything from a King Charles spaniel that was so small it could be put in an overcoat pocket to a boar-hound as big as a burro.
+Lew wrote to his son, Henry, in February of 1885 that he spent four days in London doing nothing but looking at dogs.
+At that time, London was the greatest dog market in the world.
+Lew inspected everything from a King Charles spaniel that was so small it could be put in an overcoat pocket to a boar-hound as big as a burro.

 He first considered a St. Bernard but realized the breed would not do well in hot and humid Constantinople.
 He then considered the boar-hound like Prince Bismarck of Prussia owned.
 When Wallace inspected the dog, he felt the face was treacherous and full of malice.
 “He did not seem so much a dog as a dangerous beast of prey.”

-Another dog considered was the stag-hound, a breed of dog belonging to Sir Walter Scott that Wallace ultimately felt entirely unsuited for his mission.
-These were hunting dogs, and in his opinion not particularly handsome, which would not do for the Sultan, who was known for his appreciation of all things beautiful.
+Lew also considered the stag-hound, a breed of dog belonging to Sir Walter Scott.
+Lew ultimately felt the breed was entirely unsuited for his mission.
+These were hunting dogs, and in his opinion not particularly handsome, which would not do.
+The Sultan famously appreciated all things beautiful.